Playbuzz unveils a new editor for writing articles chock full of interactive content

 Until recently, those elements have taken the form of widgets that publishers can embed into their stories, but that’s changing with the launch of Playbuzz’s new Storytelling platform, where writers are creating entire articles, not just one-off widgets.

-While it doesn’t look all that different from other blogging tools (including the WordPress editor that I’m using to write this post), there’s an emphasis on the kinds of interactivity that have been Playbuzz’s bread-and-butter.
+While it doesn’t look all that different from other blogging tools (including the WordPress editor that I’m using to write this post), there’s an emphasis on the kinds of interactivity that have been Playbuzz’s bread and butter.
 This includes existing Playbuzz features like polls, as well as new capabilities like integration with Getty Images and Giphy.
 There’s also a new editor that’s supposed to make it quick and easy for publishers to build their own videos.

 Then the entire article can be embedded on WordPress, thanks to Playbuzz’s WordPress plugin.